tg-x/foodsoft/lib/foodsoft_vokomokum/README.md

 Login with session cookie
 -------------------------

+When running foodsoft on the same domain, the session cookie can be shared.
+Foodsoft will pick that up and validate it with the Vokomokum member system.

-To login to foodsoft with an existing Vokomokum members session cookie, all that's needed is a web form that POSTs to the `login/vokomokum` path, setting the `Mem` parameter to the session cookie.
+To use Foodsoft on a different domain, a form is needed to pass on the session cookie.
+All that's needed is a web form that POSTs to the `login/vokomokum` path, setting the `Mem` parameter to the session cookie.
 E.g.:

    ```html
    <form action='https://order.foodsoft.test/f/login/vokomokum' method='post'>